Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Practical Implementation of Intelligent Sampling

 \end{theorem} \begin{remark} The above theorem is adapted from Theorem 3.1 of \cite{fryzlewicz2014wild} which applies to the more general setting where $\underline{\Delta}$, the minimum signal jump, can decrease to 0 as $N\to\infty$.
-As mentioned before, there is no easy recipe for determining $C$ explicitly, which is taken care of in the next section. \end{remark} We now propose estimators for the signals $\hat{\nu}_j^{\star} :=\mathbb{E}[Z_{\tau_j^{\star}+1}]$, for $j=0,\dots,J$.
-Intuitively, they can be estimated by the average of datapoints between each signal estimates:
+There are some methodological issues with the above result.
+First, there is no easy recipe for determining $C$ explicitly, which is addressed in the subsequent section.
+Second, this result does not give an explicit value for the tuning parameter $\zeta_N$, but there do exist methods such as model selection using a Schwarz information criterion (see \cite{fryzlewicz2014wild}), plus software to perform this within the R \texttt{changepoint} package. \end{remark}